New research shows exercise should be prescribed as medicine for those with cancer

 HERSHEY, Pa.
 (WHTM) – A new initiative called Moving Through Cancer, led by a professor at Penn State College of Medicine, aims to make sure all people living with cancer are advised to exercise.

-“Now what we have, is evidence that tells us specifically that exercise is helpful to prevent seven different types of common cancers,” said Kathryn Schmitz, professor of Public Health Sciences at Penn State College of Medicine.
+“What we have is evidence that tells us specifically that exercise is helpful to prevent seven different types of common cancers,” said Kathryn Schmitz, professor of Public Health Sciences at Penn State College of Medicine.

 Those are breast, endometrial, kidney, bladder, esophageal, stomach, and colon cancers.